CodeBush91/curriculum-vitae/CV.md

 *2017 - iOS Service Desk Mobile App - Marval Software Ltd*

 - Creation of the first mobile service desk product at Marval, this was created to a very high quality from scratch using Swift.
-- Creation of the fully RESTful API for the mobile app to consume, created using ASP.net WebApi and own framework creation.
+- Creation of the fully RESTful Web API for the mobile app to consume, created using ASP.net WebApi and own framework creation.

 *2016 - Web Components, Software Intergration - Marval Software Ltd*

 - A plugin framework based on the emerging Web Component standards.
 This allowed third party developers to create plugins that could appear on, interact with and extend almost any page within the application.
+This project was a breakthrough for allowing the product to be intergrated with, which was a huge request from customers.

 *2016 - Continuous Intergration - Marval Software Ltd*

-- Introduction of TeamCity to build the solution on every check in, also creation of tests to be run on builds.
+- Introduction of TeamCity to build the solution on every check in, also creation of intergration tests to be run on builds.
-- Introduction of OctopusDeploy to deploy the solution to many environments
+- Introduction of OctopusDeploy to deploy the solution to many environments (Test, UAT, Production)
-- Creation of installers on every build, this removed the time consuming manual creations of these on release.
+- Creation of installers on every build, this removed the time consuming manual creations of these on release and the abillity to release daily if the company desired.

 *2015 - Large SSRS customer reporting pack - The Grosvenor Group Ltd*